-A.5 Indicate commercial, contractual or corporate relationships between significant shareholders and the company and/or its group, if any, except any that are insignificant and those deriving from ordinary commercial business:
+Indicate commercial, contractual or corporate relationships between significant shareholders and the company and/or its group, if any, except any that are insignificant and those deriving from ordinary commercial business:

-Names of related persons or companies Type of relationship Brief description

-Caja de Ahorros y Pensiones de Corporate Repsol YPF and Caja de

-Barcelona • Ahorros y Pensiones de

-Barcelona (controlling

-shareholders of Criteria

-CaixaCorp, S.A.)

-participate in Gas

-Natural SDG, S.A., which

-has as business purpose,

-among other activities,

-supply, production,

-piping and distribution

-of any type of

-combustible gas.
-Repsol

-YPF and Caja de Ahorros

-y Pensiones de Barcelona

-have also signed an

-agreement relative to Gas

-Natural SDG, S.A.,

-describe by both entities

-as a concerted situation of

-which the Comisión

-Nacional del Mercado de

-Valores (CNMV) has been

-duly notified.

-duly no tified.

-A. 6 Indicate any shareholders' agree pursuance of Art.
-112 of the indicating the shareholders bour Securities Ma rket Act.
-Describe b

-Yes No X

-Indicate any concerted actions a is aware: mong company shareholders of whic h the company

-Yes No X

-Expressly indicate any change or break-up of those agreements or concerted actions, if any, that has taken place during the year:

-On January 2008, the entities Barclays Global Investors, NA, Barclays Global Investors, Ltd., Barclays Global Fund Advisors and Barclays Global Investors (Deutschland) AG, notified the CNMV that they had entered into an agreement for the joint exercise of voting rights representing a 3.22% stake in Repsol YPF.
-On February 4, 2010 the entity Blackrock, Inc. notified the CNMV that as a result of the acquisition of the business of Barclays Global Investors, on December 1, 2009, it had a indirect 3.539% (43,213,390) stake of Repsol YPF, S.A. through the company Blackrock Investment Management (UK).
+Names of related persons or companies Type of relationship Brief description Caja de Ahorros y Pensiones de Barcelona Corporate Repsol YPF and Caja de Ahorros y Pensiones de Barcelona (controlling shareholders of Criteria CaixaCorp, S.A.) participate in Gas Natural SDG, S.A., which has as business purpose, among other activities, supply, production, piping and distribution of any type of combustible gas.
+Repsol YPF and Caja de Ahorros y Pensiones de Barcelona have also signed an agreement relative to Gas Natural SDG, S.A., describe by both entities as a concerted situation of which the Comisión Nacional del Mercado de Valores (CNMV) has been duly notified. been notified in purs suance of Art. ents of which the company has 112 of the Securities Market Act. he shareholders bound by the 1 NO Indicate any concerted ac aware: tions among con npany shareholders of which the company is 1 NO Expressly indicate any char that has taken place during those agreements or concerted actions, if any, On January 2008, the entit Barclays Global Fund Adv the CNMV that they had e representing a 3.22% stak notified the CNMV that a ies Barclays Globa isors and Barclays entered into an ag e in Repsol YPF. s a result of the a 2009, it had a inc I Investors, NA, Barclays Global Investors, Ltd., s Global Investors (Deutschland) AG, notified greement for the joint exercise of voting rights On February 4, 2010 the entity Blackrock, Inc. acquisition of the business of Barclays Global direct 3.539% (43,213,390) stake of Repsol YPF, ent Management (UK). s that exercise or may exercise uance of Article 4 of the Securities